 Here are a few holiday crafts you can make at your holiday wine party:

 Decorate mason jars with vinyl or chalk markers and use them to give hot cocoa mix, gift cards or even yummy pumpkin pie trifles.

 Make an ornament together.
 Pick up some holiday fabrics and embroidery hoops to make these pretty fabric ornaments.

-These DIY Jingle Bell Drink Stirrers are fun to make with paper straws and jingle bells.
+You could do a fun activity to make with paper straws with jingle bells.
 Guests can use them to decorate their home bars or put them out for their own holiday gatherings.

 Another idea is to re-use wine bottles (remove the labels first) and let guests fill them with one of these wine-cork string lights to create a gorgeous decoration to use in their home.